xiaobopang/docker_php5.1/README.md

-# docker_php5.1
+# docker-apache-php5.1

-docker container for apache php5.1
+Docker image for apache and php5.1 with mailcatcher